 - change cycle time

-As a result, while in automatic cycle mode, the life of the bulbs is reduced to 1.5M uses vs. manual mode, which is 3M uses.
+As a result, while in Automatic Mode, the life of the bulbs is reduced to 1.5M uses vs. Manual Mode, which is 3M uses.

 Very easy!
-This is done through the app, with a simple toggle on/off to switch between the two modes of operation.
+This is done through the UVone Configurator app, with a simple toggle on/off to switch between the two modes of operation.

 No, it is not necessarily required for use, however refer to question above as to what the app does.

 The app shows the amount of time it has disinfected.

 No, that’s perfectly normal and within the accepted tolerance levels.
 There is a very, very small amount of ozone production that our noses can detect, but is still well below the EPA recommended ambient concentration of 0.05ppm.

 There are a total of 16 bulbs.
 14 large bulbs and 2 small bulbs.
 The wattage of each large bulb is 6 and small, 4.5.

 There is not a safety coating on the bulbs; however, they are behind quartz glass–so the user is protected.